CivicDataLab/civicdatalab.github.io/README.md

 4. To run the local build, run the following command: `npm run serve`.

 ## Wiki
-You can find the guides on how to add/update the project and bandhu level info [here](https://github.com/CivicDataLab/civicdatalab.github.io/wiki).
+You can find guides on how to add/update project and bandhu level info [here](https://github.com/CivicDataLab/civicdatalab.github.io/wiki).

 ## License